harvey-lau/read-paper/ZERO2ONE.md

 > The time of To Do means deadline.

+#### 2023-11-18

+- 2023-11-20: finish *The Extensive Reading of 2023-APICad: Augmenting API Misuse Detection through Specifications from Code and Documents*.
+- 2023-11-20: finish *The Extensive Reading of 2023-A Qualitative Study on the Implementation Design Decisions of Developers*.
+- 2023-11-20: finish *The Extensive Reading of 2023-Concrat: An Automatic C-to-Rust Lock API Translator for Concurrent Programs*.

 #### 2023-10-31

 - 2023-11-06: finish *The Extensive Reading of 2023-AdHere: Automated Detection and Repair of Intrusive Ads*.